GTU-Blockchain/tictactoe/README.md

 To deploy this project run:

 You need to upload the Arduino code to ESP32.
-Then edit the python code (ports and wallet addresses) and run it.
+Then edit the python code (ESP32 port) and .env file (wallet addresses).
+Lastly, run the Python code.

 ## Roadmap